magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 AMD
 """

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-type_forward:

+Forward
+"""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-id_ivr:

+IVR
+"""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-id_queue:

+Queue
+"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-id_sip:

+Sip user
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _sip-extensio:
+.. _sip-extension:

+DialPlan
+""""""""

-We not write the description to this field.
+We did not write the description to this field.